PNEUMONIA SYMPTOMS?

 Fatigue

-You have respiratory symptoms suggestive of pneumonia (such as fever, chills, cough, shortness of breath, chest pain, and fatigue) AND
+You have respiratory symptoms suggestive of pneumonia

-Your pneumonia symptoms persist after at least one round of antibiotics given without confirmation of a bacterial infection (empiric therapy).
+after at least one course of antibiotics given without confirmation of a bacterial infection (empiric therapy).

 HOW DOES TESTING USUALLY WORK?